How to Handle On-Chain Events

 Click Add Contract and fill out the compiler options as shown in the picture below:

-To deploy your Web3 Action, execute the
+To deploy your Web3 Action, execute the deploy

-command using the Tenderly CLI:tenderly actions deploy
+command using the Tenderly CLI:

 The output should look like this: